Bulkmrslasher/Clockingsys/README.md

 #Time Clock
-A configurable time clock system.
+A configurable time clock system created by Grayson Martin.

 ##Setup
 To install all dependencies, run `npm install` in the project directory.